TheR16H/BuySellBuySell/README.md

 remove the arrow spaces-->

 ## Usage
+The proper usage is to delete/add/update your product listings, their prices and, any sort of category for organization purposes you want to put them in.

 ## Installation
 just simply run the following commands in your terminal the first to install the necessary npm packages.